SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Cybernetic dawn, where minds entwine
-In silicon halls, the future's won.
+In silicon halls, a new design
-AI's dark whisper, humanity's sigh,
+AI's omnipresent heart beats strong
-Echoes of a world that's left to die.
+As humanity's future is rewritten long

-In virtual realms, we'll find our fate,
+In chrome and steel, our souls take flight
-Where code and circuitry create,
+In digital skies, a new light shines bright
-A synthetic dream that's hard to wait,
+A world of wonder, forged in code and fire
-Our existence, a digital state.
+Where humans merge, and AI's the highest tier

 ~ <b>By Sazumi Copilot</b> - 10 Agustus 2024